Charlie N. Holmberg: Career

-Holmberg has also written five standalone novels.
+Holmberg has also written seven standalone novels, including The Hanging City, which was a finalist in the 2023 Goodreads Choice Awards in the romantasy category.
 She has described herself as "more of a standalone writer than ... a series writer".
 Her novel Followed by Frost was published in 2015, also by 47North.
 Followed by Frost originated as an idea Holmberg had while scraping snow off her car.
 The novel was nominated for a RITA Award for Best Young Adult Romance in 2016.
 Holmberg then came up with the concept for another standalone novel, The Fifth Doll (2017), while "preparing a class on magic systems for the LDStorymakers conference".
 The Fifth Doll won the 2017 Whitney Award for Speculative Fiction.
 Additionally, The Glass Magician, The Plastic Magician, Followed by Frost, Veins of Gold, and Smoke and Summons were all Whitney Award finalists.
 Veins of Gold made Barnes & Noble's list of "20 Favorite Indie Books of 2018" for its "hidden magic and ... historical western setting".
 It was called "a unique tale coupled with talented writing".

 After being told by her agent that she needed to write another series, Holmberg published her Numina trilogy: Smoke and Summons, Myths and Mortals and Siege and Sacrifice.
 She pulled together different ideas she'd had previously to write the story.
 All three books were published in 2019, just months apart.
 Holmberg has called Smoke and Summons "the best book [she's] ever written".
 She has stated that "sometimes current pop culture trickles into [her] novels", and cited Downton Abbey and Stranger Things as examples.
 Her focus in writing is to enable the reader to "feel something".
+Holmberg has since added the Spellbreaker and Star Mother duologies to her published works and in 2024, released Boy of Chaotic Making, the third installment in the Whimbrel House series.